rasul-ai/Text-Summarization/README.md

 ## Model Selection for Text Summarization
 In this section, I will discuss the selection of a relevant Kaggle model for the CNN-DailyMail News Text Summarization dataset.
 The chosen Kaggle model is titled "Seq2Seq Enc Dec" which can be found [here](https://www.kaggle.com/code/mohamedaref000/seq2seq-enc-dec).
 This model implements an Encoder-Decoder architecture with Bidirectional LSTM units, a commonly used neural network architecture for sequence-to-sequence tasks such as text summarization.

+### Architecture:
+**Bidirectional LSTM Encoder-Decoder:**
+The use of bidirectional LSTMs allows the model to capture contextual information from both past and future tokens, enhancing its ability to understand the input text.
+This architecture is suitable for sequence-to-sequence tasks like text summarization.
+The image given below show an overview of the model architecture,

 ### Relevance and Adaptation
 1. Encoder-Decoder Architecture:\
 The Encoder-Decoder architecture is particularly suitable for sequence-to-sequence tasks like text summarization.
 The encoder processes the input sequence (news article) and encodes it into a fixed-size context vector, while the decoder generates the output sequence (summary) based on this context vector.
 This architecture is well-aligned with the requirements of summarizing news articles into concise summaries.